givenscj/MCW-High-Performance-Computing/Hands-on lab/HOL step-by-step - High performance computing.md

     ![On the Batch Explorer desktop Pools tab, the pool status is deleting.](media/image97.png "Batch Explorer desktop, Pools tab")

-16. In a few moments your Pool will be cleaned up.
+16. In a few moments, your Pool will be cleaned up.
 The output files will remain in Azure Storage.

-17. You can Continue to the lab cleanup exercise, you don't have to wait.
+17. You can Continue to the lab cleanup exercise; you don't have to wait.

 ## After the hands-on lab

 Duration: 10 minutes

-Before you conclude the lab, you should make sure to cleanup all the resources used by the lab.
+Before you conclude the lab, you should make sure to clean up all the resources used by the lab.

 ### Task 1: Cleanup the Lab Resource Group